nicholasd0289/github-tutorial/README.md

 ## Workflow & Commands

 **Basics:** When working with Git and GitHub, it's important to learn the workflow of saving, adding, committing, and pushing to your remote repository.
-1. Saving your file after editing before starting your workflow process is the first step.
+1. Saving your file (Control S on PC, Command S on Mac) after editing before starting your workflow process is the first step.
 2. After saving, you must **add** your file to the "stage", meaning it is ready to be committed (command: git add (filename).(extension)
-3. Next, is an optional command called "git status", which is used to check what files have been edited since the last commit.
+3. Next, is an optional command called "**git status**", which is used to check what files have been edited since the last commit.
-4. Commiting your file is the next step, using the command "git commit -m"(short but specific message)"".
+4. Commiting your file is the next step, using the command "**git commit -m"(short but specific message)"** ".
 The reason for the message is for your own use, when looking back at past commits on GitHub so you have reference to what was changed in certain commits.
-5. Finally, the last command to use would be "git push", which will then "push" the code up to the remote repository.
+5. Finally, the last command to use would be "**git push**", which will then "push" the code up to the remote repository.